 Yes, purchasing the acreage at what AMC is calling Pleasant River Headwaters Forest will keep crucial Maine forestland intact and undeveloped.
 Forests, with their ability to sequester and store carbon, are an important tool in mitigating the effects of climate change.
 And, yes, owning this parcel of land on the 100-Mile Wilderness’s southeastern edge will protect nearly all of the 13.1-mile Pleasant River, an important thoroughfare for brook trout and endangered Atlantic salmon.

 But Graff believes the land’s primary importance may be in continuing to knit together and sustain an ever-growing and multiuse patchwork of forestland that AMC has protected over the last 15 years.
-“This is part of an overall vision of protecting as much of the 100-Mile Wilderness as possible under a new model: private land, public land, and nonprofits together,” says Graff, who has overseen the Maine Woods Initiative since AMC purchased its first tract from Katahdin Iron Works in 2003.
+“This is part of an overall vision of protecting as much of the 100-Mile Wilderness as possible under a new model: private land, public land, and nonprofits together,” says Graff, who has overseen the Maine Woods Initiative since AMC purchased its first tract, Katahdin Iron Works, from International Paper in 2003.

 The Conservation Fund acquired the Pleasant River Headwaters Forest in February and is holding the property while AMC raises approximately $25 million to purchase it—a process known as a bridge loan.
 When AMC completes the purchase by 2022 or sooner, the organization’s holdings in the Maine Woods will total just shy of 100,000 acres, equivalent to three Acadia National Parks or seven Manhattans.